Fact-checked by the CapitalLendingNews editorial team

 One common mistake at this stage is redirecting freed-up payments toward spending rather than the next debt.
 Our guide to 5 mistakes people make when paying off credit card debt covers this and other critical pitfalls in detail.

-Key Takeaway: A $40,000 debt portfolio at mixed APRs between 7.99% and 26.99% can be eliminated in 36 months by adding just $415/month above minimums and rolling each freed payment into the next-highest-rate balance.
+Worth remembering: A $40,000 debt portfolio at mixed APRs between 7.99% and 26.99% can be eliminated in 36 months by adding just $415/month above minimums and rolling each freed payment into the next-highest-rate balance.
 Consistent roll-over is the mechanic that makes avalanche work.

 How Did a Single Parent Find Extra Money to Accelerate Payoff?